mandliya/mandliya.github.io/_posts/2024-11-05-LLM_inference_2.md

 ## Key Features of AI Accelerators & Impact on LLM Inference

 AI accelerators are built with several features that make them ideal for handling large-scale AI workloads like LLM inference.
-These features include:
+Key features include:

 ### Parallel Processing